-Medvedev halts Tsonga to book Nishikori final
+Medvedev Halts Tsonga To Book Nishikori Final

 But Medvedev offered a strong riposte, levelling the set and then holding with increasing ease to set up a tiebreak, where Tsonga again let slip a firm grip on proceedings as two set points came and went before his opponent closed out the opener.

-The match quickly got away from Tsonga as he was broken again at the start of the second set, with the Frenchman subsequently unable to turn the tide and losing another service game to seal the result.
+And the match quickly got away from Tsonga as he was broken again at the start of the second, with the Frenchman subsequently unable to turn the tide and losing another service game to seal the result.

-Nishikori, who most recently won an ATP Tour title in 2016, made light work of his opponent 6-2 6-2 in the day session.
+Nishikori, who last won a Tour title in 2016, made light work of his opponent 6-2 6-2 in the day session.

-"There is nothing better than this," the Japanese said.
+"There is nothing better than this," the Japanese said afterwards.
 "I felt like I was too fast on the court - now, I will go for a trophy."